dtroxler21/store-mysql/README.md

    * If there is not enough stock, the app is runs again from the beginning

    * If there is enough stock, the app displays a message to the user and updates the stock_quantity in MySQL

+Check out the screenshots in the "assets" folder!